You have not lived today until you have done something for someone who can never repay you. John Bunyan

 4. DO NOT worry about their feelings

-Toxic people don’t HAVE feelings!
+Toxic people don’t have feelings!
 Well … they do, but as far as you’re concerned from now, they don’t!
-Think how long they’ve overlooked your feelings.
+Consider them narcissists, which means they don’t have feelings, but they will pretend they do, if that helps.
+Think about how long they’ve overlooked your feelings.
 So, trust me – just tell yourself they don’t!
 Why?
 Because it’s when we consider their feelings that we continue our self-doubt and we start to go back.
 If you find yourself with any level of concern for someone who is hurting you, stop yourself right there and tell yourself that you deserve better than your current circumstances.
 Trust the universe to lead you to a better reality – it may mean sitting with the pain for some time, but it will be worth it.
 Anything is better than going back and suffering at the hands of the toxic relationship again.
 In fact, I read a quote recently that said: “Sometimes giving a person a second chance is like giving them an extra bullet for their gun because they missed you the first time” … what about once you have given them a hundred chances?
 Trust me, if you haven’t made this mistake yourself, it makes you feel as though you handed them a machine gun and it’s not worth it!

 5. Don’t try to replace the person

 They say the fastest way over someone is to find someone new.
 This is not the case when you’re recovering from a toxic relationship.
 When you’re recovering from a toxic relationship, unfortunately you are exceptionally vulnerable, more than if you’re just recovering from a standard relationship break up.
 The chances that you will entice another toxic person into your life are extremely high.
 Don’t go with it.
 Take comfort in knowing that if this person has left you for someone else, the chances that they are truly happy or will be happy long-term are exceptionally slim.
 And you would have left them anyway because the relationship was toxic … so don’t worry!